-Additives like MBTE or ethanol are used as an Oxygenator in gasoline.
-Adding an Oxygenate like MBTE or Ethanol into gasoline reduces Carbon Monoxide emissions thus reducing pollution but this reduction in pollution is really only noticed in engines that have a carburetor and are not computer controlled by a “closed loop” EFI computer system.
-Any vehicle that has Electronic Fuel Injection (EFI) uses at least one oxygen sensor to analyze the exhaust allowing the vehicle’s computer to make adjustments to control emissions so they benefit very little from an ethanol mixed fuel as far as an emissions reduction goes.
-The main reason ethanol stems from the Bush administration’s push to reduce America’s dependency on foreign oil so the result is 10% ethanol is added to dilute gasoline to cut down on the amount of gasoline consumed to reducing the amount of foreign oil consumed.
+Additives like MBTE or ethanol are used as an oxygenator in gasoline.
+Adding an oxygenate like MBTE or ethanol into gasoline reduces carbon monoxide emissions, thus reducing pollution, but this reduction in pollution is really only noticed in engines that have a carburetor and are not computer controlled by a “closed loop” EFI computer system.
+Any vehicle that has Electronic Fuel Injection (EFI) uses at least one oxygen sensor to analyze the exhaust, allowing the vehicle’s computer to make adjustments to control emissions, so they benefit very little from an ethanol mixed fuel as far as an emissions reduction goes.
+The main reason our fuel continues to be mixed with ethanol actually stems from the Bush administration’s push to reduce America’s dependency on foreign oil.
+10% ethanol was added to dilute gasoline, which cut down on the amount of gasoline consumed, thereby reducing the amount of foreign oil we consumed.

 What are the negative effects of using ethanol in our engines?

 There are four major problems that I know of from ethanol in our gasoline;

 Debris in fuel/premature fuel breakdown